Mini Highland Games for groups, families and visitors to the Cairngorms

-Mini Highland Games in the Cairngorms
+Mini Highland Games Experiences in the Cairngorms

 Our Mini Highland Games is a fun, team-based twist on the traditional Highland Games – designed for groups who enjoy a bit of friendly competition and a good laugh.
 Expect light-hearted challenges, clan-style scoring and plenty of chances to cheer each other on.